spyder-ide/spyder-docs/doc/panes/projects.rst

 ########

 Spyder allows you to associate a given directory with a **Project**, which automatically saves and restores the files you have open in the :doc:`editor` from the last time you opened that project.
-With the :ref:`Project <project-explorer>` pane, you can browse all your project's files, regardless of your current working directory or :doc:`fileexplorer` location.
+With the :guilabel:`Projects` pane, you can browse all your project's files, regardless of your current working directory or :doc:`fileexplorer` location.

 .. image:: /images/projects/projects-main.png
    :alt: Spyder showing Project Explorer and projects menu